gsouf/google-url/README.md

 What is new in V2 :

+* We implemented captcha resolver to make possible to automatically solve captcha with external services
+* Proxy and proxy rotation has been reviewed to be more stable
 * Page parsing has been wholly refactored to allow better control and extensibility (internal changes)
 * The result analyse API as been reviewed to be more semantic and now accepts different types of results ("in the news", "images", "in depth articles"...)
 * The language management is more transparent.
 You can control easily the tld, the language, etc...